v10networkscom/saltychat-docs/readme.md

 WebSocketAddress | Address and port on which the WebSocket server binds UpdateBranch | Update branch which is queried for a new version through our version API OriginExceptions | Exceptions for the source of a WebSocket connection - e.g. you surf on saltmine.de, locally executed JavaScript can connect to the WebSocket, whereby the source would then be `https://saltmine.de`
-Is3dEnabled | Enables/disables 3D audio
-IsDebugLoggingEnabled | Enables/disables simple debug logging - should only be switched on when needed IsExtensiveLoggingEnabled | Enables/disables extensive debug logging - should only be turned on when needed
+InstanceTimeout | Time in seconds after which the instance will reset without a pong Is3dEnabled | Enables/disables 3D audio IsDebugLoggingEnabled | Enables/disables simple debug logging - should only be switched on when needed IsExtensiveLoggingEnabled | Enables/disables extensive debug logging - should only be turned on when needed